aws/theroutingloop/_posts/2025-06-25-hybrid_dns_part2.md

 title:  "Hybrid DNS with Route 53 Resolver: Setup & Whiteboard Live - Part 2"
 videoid:
 date:   2025-06-25 11:00:00 -0800
-abstract: "Join us to continue the hands-on exploaration of Route 53 Resolver, inbound/outbound endpoints, and hybrid DNS patterns.
+abstract: "Join us to continue the hands-on exploration of Route 53 Resolver, inbound/outbound endpoints, and hybrid DNS patterns.
 We’ll walk through a live setup and whiteboard real-world scenarios to demystify common architectures.
 Whether you’re bridging AWS with on-prem or just getting started, this session will give you the tools to resolve DNS challenges with confidence."
 hosts: "Sidhartha Chauhan, Tom Adamski"
 guests: ""
 ---